CONSTITUTION AND RULES OF SUNSHINE COVE RESIDENTS’ ASSOCIATION, INC.

 c) make charges for services and facilities it supplies; and

-d) do other things necessary or convenient to be done in carrying out its affairs.
+d) do other things necessary or convenient in carrying out its affairs.

 The membership of the Association shall consist of the following classes of membership:

 Ordinary membership is for persons who own a residential property in, who have an interest in, or who reside within the Sunshine Cove community.
-Ordinary members have full voting rights.
+Ordinary members have full voting rights at the rate of one vote per household on membership fees paid.

 4.1 Life Membership

-a) Only Ordinary Members of the Association can be granted Life.
+a) Only Ordinary Members of the Association can be granted Life Membership.

 b) To be granted Life Membership the member must have given continuous outstanding service in one or more official positions, or must have given continuous outstanding service to the Association in any capacity, as determined by the Management Committee.